mBytee/HotbarAPI/README.md

 ## Getting Started

 ### Setup in your plugin
-In your main plugin class `onEnable`, initialize the handlers you plan to use.
+In your main plugin class `onEnable`, initialize the handlers.

 ```java
 public class YourPlugin extends JavaPlugin {